-Former Fulbright scholar leaving sanctuary after 598 days
+Former Fulbright scholar leaves sanctuary after 598 days

 HARTFORD, Conn.
-(AP) — A former Fulbright scholar who has been fighting deportation to his native Indonesia is leaving the sanctuary of a Connecticut church after 598 days.
+(AP) — A former Fulbright scholar who has been fighting deportation to his native Indonesia left the sanctuary of a Connecticut church Friday after 598 days.

-Sujitno Sajuti has been living inside Meriden’s Unitarian Universalist church with his wife, Dahlia, since being ordered by Immigration and Customs Enforcement in 2017 to board a plane.
+Sujitno Sajuti had been living inside Meriden’s Unitarian Universalist church with his wife, Dahlia, since being ordered by Immigration and Customs Enforcement in 2017 to board a plane.

-Rev. Jan Carlsson-Bull, the church’s minister, wrote to supporters Thursday saying that ICE officials have informed the 70-year-old Sajuti that they are no longer seeking his deportation.
+U.S. Sen. Richard Blumenthal, who accompanied Sajuti as he walked out the front door of the church, said federal authorities have determined that Sajuti was once a victim of a violent crime and therefore qualified for a U visa that will allow him to stay in the United States.

-“The process and the outcome remind us again that the march for justice is a marathon not a sprint,” Carlsson-Bull wrote.
+“It is fitting that during this third and final stage of Ramadan, salvation from hell, I’m leaving from a long period of confinement and am finally free to join my community,” Sajuti said.

 Sajuti came to the United States in 1981 on a Fulbright Scholarship, earning advanced degrees from Columbia University and the University of Connecticut.
 The West Hartford resident overstayed his student visa and remained in the United States.